 Still, the people persisted.
 Instead of vanishing into the obscurity of the American melting pot, our people grew stronger in their determination to remain Indian.
 They remembered and revered the old ceremonial sites, and they passed along the oral traditions.
 Despite a lack of funding, our Tribal Council continued exercising its duties.
 A determined core of Tribal members worked tirelessly to regain federal recognition for the Tribe.

 1855 Treaty (This is the unratified Oregon Coast Tribes Treaty of 1855, preserved on the website of the Center for World Indigenous Studies.
-To access it, click the link, then scroll down to a link labeled “46.
+To access it, click here, then scroll down to a link labeled “46.
 OR-COAST.TXT.”
 Click to download the treaty.)